Into the Woods: Other U.S. productions (2012–2022)

-Encores! concert (2022)

 New York City Center staged Into the Woods as part of its Encores! series from May 4–15, 2022, directed by Encores! artistic director Lear deBessonet.
-The cast starred Heather Headley as the Witch, Neil Patrick Harris as The Baker and Sara Bareilles as the Baker's Wife, with Denée Benton as Cinderella, Cole Thompson as Jack, Ann Harada as Jack's Mother, Julia Lester as Little Red, Shereen Pimentel as Rapunzel, Gavin Creel as Cinderella's Prince/Wolf, Jordan Donica as Rapunzel's Prince, Annie Golden as Grandmother/Cinderella's Mother/Giant's Wife, David Patrick Kelly as Narrator/Mysterious Man, Ta'nika Gibson as Lucinda, Lauren Mitchell (who played Lucinda in the 1987 Broadway production) as Cinderella's StepmotherAlbert Guerzon as Cinderella's Father, Brooke Ishibashi as Florinda, Kennedy Kanagawa as Milky White, Lauren Mitchell as Cinderella's Stepmother and David Turner as Steward Donica tested positive for COVID-19, and so Jason Forbach played Rapunzel's Prince for the first week of performances.
+The cast starred Heather Headley as the Witch, Neil Patrick Harris as The Baker and Sara Bareilles as the Baker's Wife, with Denée Benton as Cinderella, Cole Thompson as Jack, Ann Harada as Jack's Mother, Julia Lester as Little Red, Shereen Pimentel as Rapunzel, Gavin Creel as Cinderella's Prince/Wolf, Jordan Donica as Rapunzel's Prince, Annie Golden as Grandmother/Cinderella's Mother/Giant's Wife, David Patrick Kelly as Narrator/Mysterious Man, Ta'nika Gibson as Lucinda, Lauren Mitchell (who played Lucinda in the 1987 Broadway production) as Cinderella's Stepmother, Albert Guerzon as Cinderella's Father, Brooke Ishibashi as Florinda, Kennedy Kanagawa as Milky White, Lauren Mitchell as Cinderella's Stepmother and David Turner as Steward Donica tested positive for COVID-19, and so Jason Forbach played Rapunzel's Prince for the first week of performances.